 This discount is available for everyone in the same household.
 For a family of 4, that’s a savings of $400 per year just on Annual Passes.
 That’s a pretty significant discount–for some families, that’s close to the cost of annual membership dues!

 On occasion, there are even better temporary discounts on Annual Passes.
-Last year, we took advantage of a deal on the Platinum Plus Annual Pass, making it $595 after tax.
+A few years ago, we took advantage of a deal on the Platinum Plus Annual Pass, making it $595 after tax.
 A couple of years before that, there was an even better discount, both both of these have expired.

 2. Ticket Discounts